tnk3r/x2SQL/README.md

 REFACTOR:

-Remove Tkinter module for PyQt.
+Remove Tkinter module for PyQt instead.
 Scroll Windows super Blow in Tkinter when using more than 8 fields or so.

-Need to add feature to choose location of thumbail Library
+Need to add feature to choose location of thumbnail Library